 How is it determined which year it is?
 According to one source here is how you can do it, by using the numbers listed above and the table provided below.

 Step 1: Take the year as counted in the Gregorian calendar, and subtract 3.
-The last digit of the resulting number will determine the element table 1and color (see table).
+The last digit of the resulting number will determine the element and color (see table).

 Step 2: Divide the same number by 12, and match the remaining number with the animal’s number as given above.